ryanfb/etc/_posts/2019-02-25-resources_for_reading_homeric_greek.md

 ## Oxford Classical Texts
 ### David B. Munro and Thomas W. Allen, eds.

+These present the Greek text without commentary, but a brief apparatus criticus at the bottom of each page:

 * [*Iliad* 1-12](https://amzn.to/2XpuKgH)
 * [*Iliad* 13-24](https://amzn.to/2EuKojp)
 * [*Odyssey* 1-12](https://amzn.to/2EvOacp)